 Sometimes, there is nothing you can do to protect yourself.
 You could be walking casually in your local park when, suddenly, a dog comes out of nowhere and bites you.
 Unprovoked attacks are, unfortunately, widespread especially when you’re dealing with inexperienced dog owners.
 It doesn’t make the attack any less traumatic; however, you need to make a clear difference between a bad owner and a dangerous animal.

 Indeed, negligent owners are often the cause of many troubles.
-You can hire The Millar Law Firm to file a claim about the dog bite.
+In such a scenario, you might want to find a dog bite attorney in Denver or wherever you are based to file a claim for compensation for the dog bite.
 Not only can you recover money through the process; but this is where the differentiation between an actual dangerous dog and a careless owner plays a significant role.
 Additionally, if the dog has not attacked you, but your pet, you can also consider a legal representative to claim veterinary expenses as long as you can prove that the fault lies with the other dog owner.
+You will want to find a law firm that specializes in these sorts of cases if you are going to do this.
+For example, you might decide to hire The Millar Law Firm.

 You can identify their nervous behavior: